-This Equality Outcomes and Mainstreaming Report sets out the approach of West Lothian Integration Joint Board (IJB) in making the public sector equality duty integral to its functions and the action plan which it considers will enable it to ensure that duty is met.
+This report sets out the approach of West Lothian Integration Joint Board (IJB) in making the public sector equality duty integral to its functions and the action plan which it considers will enable it to ensure that duty is met.
+The first section of the report reflects on progress towards mainstreaming equality between 1 April 2016 and 31 March 2017.